 Mr. Jones is currently the chairman emeritus and senior adviser of Sea Island Acquisitions and is director of the Peter Millar Company.
 He is the former chairman and chief executive officer of Sea Island Company.
 Mr. Jones currently serves on the North Georgia Mountains Authority, and previously served as chairman of the Georgia Ports Authority Board and the Georgia Research Alliance Board of Trustees.
 He served as honorary chairman of the G8 Summit Host Committee and as a trustee of the University of Georgia Foundation and the Nature Conservancy of Georgia.
 Jones has received Ernest & Young’s Entrepreneur of the Year Award.
 He has also been awarded the Georgia Department of Natural Resources’ Rock Howard Award.
 Mr. Jones earned a bachelor’s degree from Valdosta State University.
 He and his wife, Sally, reside on St. Simons Island.

 Ray Lambert, Jr.

 Mr. Lambert is president of the Lambert Company.
 He is a member of the Young Harris College Board of Trustees and former member of the Young Harris Alumni Board and the Henry County Employee Review Board.
 He earned an associate degree from Young Harris College and a bachelor’s degree from the University of Georgia.
 He served in the U.S. Marine Corps.
-He and his wife, Mary Lynn, have three children and one grandchild.
+He and his wife, Mary Lynn, have three children and two grandchildren.
 They reside in McDonough.